MaryiaSinkouskaya/VPR/readme.md

 ## Application for distributed access to the updated Republican database of congenital malformations

 Implemented basic API with CRUD operations via REST.
+JWT authentication applied.
+Key roles: ADMIN, DOCTOR, VIEWER.
+Only admin can manage other users and create user with any role.
+After registration the only role assigned is VIEWER.

 ### Prerequisites:

 - Maven 3
 - JDK 17
 - Docker
+- add .env file with JWT_SECRET=your_secret_key inside

 ### How to build: